Undergraduate Scholarships and Awards

 • Engagement in industry-based and/or scholarly research, in general, especially in lodging (For this criterion, bonus points will be awarded.)

-• Completed Statler Scholarship of Excellence Application.
+• Completed the Statler Scholarship of Excellence Application.

 Completed Statler Application Form